skerr4311/MT5-Bots/README.md

 Functions needed:

-- [ ] isInZone:
+- [ ] isInZone():

   - checks to see if price is in a supply / demmand zone.

-- [ ] isLiquidityChangeOfCharacter:
+- [ ] isLiquidityChangeOfCharacter():

   - has one liguidity been taken?
     - check the key areas.
   - has two liquidity been taken?
     - check the key areas.
   - has three liquidity been taken?

   - check the key areas.

-- [ ] isPriceActionPattern:
+- [ ] isPriceActionPattern():

   - check the preveous candle and the current forming candle on the 5min.
   - is the first candle on of the price action candles?
     - isPriceActionCandle() - check the candle to see if it matches doji / hammer (tweaser will need to be handled differently)
   - is the 2nd candle engulfing the first one?

 - [ ] enterTrade()

   - calculate stop loss using the %, the current zone low / high.
   - add the buffer ammount to the sl.
   - calculate lot size. (might need to stick to US pairs to make the calcualtion easier)
   - calculate the take proffit. key areas or opposite zone.
   - enter trade with sl and tp.
   - set inTrade = true

 - [ ] tradeMode()

   - while in trade:
     - keep looking for BOS areas.
     - move sl to the low of the BOS area + a buffer.
     - check to make sure trade has not been closed it.
     - if trade closed:
       - collect information needed. % gained / % lost
       - if % loss or gained does not breach the settings / start again.

 ---